EmmanueleVilla/chess_ai_game/README.md

 # Chess AI Game

-Chess AI Game is an artificial intelligence game written in python where two external artificial intelligence program play chess against each other.
+Chess AI Game is an artificial intelligence game written in python where two external artificial intelligence programs play chess against each other.

 It's still a work in progress, and I'm learning python while doing it, so it may suck :)